Resident Evil Village: Synopsis

-Setting
+Setting and characters

-Resident Evil Village is set three years after the events of Resident Evil 7, largely on February 9, 2021.
+Resident Evil Village is set four years after the events of Resident Evil 7, largely on February 9, 2021.
 Ethan Winters returns as the protagonist, having defeated bioweapon Eveline in Resident Evil 7.
-Ethan has been living with his wife Mia and six-month-old daughter Rosemary when Chris Redfield—the protagonist of previous Resident Evil entries—and his men suddenly appear, murder his wife in cold blood, and kidnap him and his baby daughter.
-While Ethan and Rosemary are being transported in a van, a mysterious entity crashes it just outside the village.
-Ethan has to traverse the village to rescue Rosemary.
+Ethan has been living with his wife Mia and six-month-old daughter Rose when Chris Redfield—the protagonist of many previous Resident Evil entries—and his men suddenly appear, murder his wife in cold blood, and kidnap him and his baby daughter.
+While Ethan and Rose are being transported in a van, a mysterious entity crashes it just outside the village.
+Ethan has to traverse the village to rescue Rose.
 The village is invaded by werewolf-like mutants called Lycans and governed by four different mutant lords, each controlling their own forces from strongholds within the village.
 Lady Dimitrescu, a tall aristocrat vampire, resides at Castle Dimitrescu with her three daughters Bela, Cassandra, and Daniela, and mutated female attendants.
-The hallucination-inducing and ghost-like Donna Beneviento rules from her mansion, House Beneviento, and acts through her puppet Angie.
-The grotesque Salvatore Moreau operates from a reservoir in close proximity to the village and is described as a "merman".
-Karl Heisenberg, who can manipulate electromagnetic fields, leads a group of Soldat simulacra from a contemporary factory.
+The hallucination-inducing and ghostly Donna Beneviento rules from her mansion, House Beneviento, and acts through her puppet Angie.
+The grotesque "merman" Salvatore Moreau operates from a reservoir in close proximity to the village.
+Karl Heisenberg, who can manipulate electromagnetic fields, leads an army of Soldat simulacra from a contemporary factory.
 All houses respond to a supreme leader figure called Mother Miranda, the witch-like ruler of the village who is a "presence worshipped by the villagers."